Rietoog

 Rietoog is a settlement in the Hardap Region of Namibia.
-It is situated 112 km southwest of Rehoboth and 130 km north of Maltahöhe along the M47 gravel road.
-The name Rietoog means Cane-eye, named after a spring that looks like an eye, surrounded by canes, near the town.
+It is situated 112 km southwest of Rehoboth and 130 km north of Maltahöhe along the M47 gravel road and belongs to the Rehoboth Rural electoral constituency.
+The name Rietoog means Cane-eye in Afrikaans, named after a spring that looks like an eye, surrounded by canes, near the town.

 History

 The Basters, a group from South Africa, moved to the area in the 1890s.

-Geography and climate
+Geography

 Rietoog has a very dry climate and is surrounded by mountains.
 Little rainfall has led to a low water supply.
 Most of the water is supplied from the water tank in the school playground.

-Many people keep domestic animals such as horses, dogs, cats, and donkeys.
+Many of its residents keep domestic animals such as horses, dogs, cats, and donkeys.
 Local plants include the camelthorn tree.
 A geological feature in the area is the Rietoog Nappe which is said to be "separated from the 4 upper, allochthonous units by a major sole thrust."

 Economy, education and transport

 Rietoog has a school and two small shops.
 The school, WJD Cloete Junior Secondary School, opened in 1949, and currently has about 250 learners in grades 1-10.
 To travel locally people ride in donkey carts, which are carts pulled by 2-4 donkeys.
 A minibus transports people to the nearest, larger town of Rehoboth.

 Cars are used by a few residents, but there are settlements off the main road and behind the school, which are inaccessible by any form of transport.
 The M47 gravel road is used as a thoroughfare between Rehoboth and Naukluft.